 - Cows produce 100 hundredweight per year.

-- Provides butter, cream and cheese for a price equivalent to about $50/hundredweight.
+- Provides butter, cream and cheese for a price equivalent to at least $50/hundredweight.

-- Feeds whey and skim milk to chickens and pigs.
+- Feeds whey and/or skim milk to chickens and pigs.

 - Costs are low:

 - Feed cost minimal (sunlight is free!)

 - Vet bills are low (cows are healthy)